This post may contain affiliate links and spoilers. Please read our disclosure policy.

-An amateur musician named Josh (Miles Heizer) finds himself in the center of a school shooting leaving 6 dead.
-Said tragedy has a dramatic effect on multiple lives, like his sort of girlfriend Kate (Selena Gomez), his mom Emily (Felicity Huffman), and especially his dad Sam (Billy Crudup) who is the primary focus of the movie.
+An amateur musician named Josh (Miles Heizer) finds himself in the center of a school shooting, leaving six dead.
+Said tragedy has a dramatic effect on multiple lives, like his sort of girlfriend Kate (Selena Gomez), his mom Emily (Felicity Huffman), and especially his dad Sam (Billy Crudup), who is the primary focus of the movie.
 For with Josh’s death comes a lot of grief, something which causes Sam to drastically change his life.
 But then, Emily gives Sam all of Josh’s music.

-Thus leading to the main story in which Sam performs Josh’s music, attracts the attention of a young man named Quentin (Anton Yelchin), who finds himself in love with Josh’s music, and we watch as their band Rudderless attracts the attention of many.
-Including Kate.
+Thus leading to the main story in which Sam performs Josh’s music, and attracts the attention of a young man named Quentin (Anton Yelchin), who finds himself in love with Josh’s music, and we watch as their band “Rudderless” attracts the attention of many, including Kate.

 First and foremost, I loved the music used throughout the film.
-For not only did it help further develop Josh, who we see for maybe the first ten minutes, but also the songs were good.
-I’m talking download the soundtrack and put at least half the songs on a daily used playlist good.
+Not only did it help further develop Josh, who we see for maybe the first ten minutes, but also the songs were good.
+I’m talking download the soundtrack and putting at least half the songs on a daily playlist good.
 And with loving Josh’s music comes complicated feelings.
-For there are two ways of seeing Josh, and that is how his father looks at him, as the person who is his son, and then how everyone else sees him.
+There are two ways of seeing Josh, and that is how his father looks at him, as the person who is his son, and then how everyone else sees him.

-Of which, it isn’t just the story but performances which help push this.
-For watching Crudup, as Sam, utterly convert his life from a hot shot marketing exec to a man who does construction and lives on a boat, there you could kind of see the effect Josh’s death had on him.
-For while Emily’s life remained quite upper middle class suburban, and she dealt with her demons her own way, you can see Sam going a completely different direction.
-Thus making it when Quentin comes in his life, Yelchin is allowed to become a strong supporting player who, sort of wiggles his way into the space Josh one took up.
+Of which, it isn’t just the story but performances that help push this.
+For watching Crudup, as Sam, utterly convert his life from a hot shot marketing exec to a man who does construction and lives on a boat, you can see the effect Josh’s death had on him.
+For while Emily’s life remained quite upper-middle-class suburban, and she dealt with her demons her own way, you can see Sam going in a completely different direction.
+Thus making it when Quentin comes into his life, Yelchin is allowed to become a strong supporting player who sort of wiggles his way into the space Josh once took up.

-My main issue with this film is that while I like Sam, and how Crudup played him, I felt like we didn’t get enough on Kate nor Emily.
+My main issue with this film is that while I like Sam and how Crudup played him, I felt like we didn’t get enough on Kate or Emily.
 Much less, we had unanswered questions about Josh and why Quentin seemed to be so down all the time.
-For while I get he was living out a car with his mom for a while, it just felt like there was more to his story left unsaid.
-Something which bothers me even as I write this.
+For while I get he was living out of a car with his mom for a while, it just felt like there was more to his story left unsaid.
+Something that bothers me even as I write this.
 For truly, be it the subject matter or performances, this film stays with you.
 Making it unfortunate most of the characters leave you wanting to know more .

 Overall: Worth Seeing